 To see and experience the portion that I participated in creating, joined with the elements created by others into the finished product, is an emotional thing for me every time it happens.
 I will never become tired of that feeling.

 There are many dimensions that keep voice-over work interesting.
-For example, each different project genre, be it a TV or radio commercial, industrial, animation, documentary, video game, book, training/education, etc., requires a slightly different execution…there are different rules of engagement with each.
+Each different project genre, be it a TV or radio commercial, industrial, animation, documentary, video game, book, training/education, etc., requires a slightly different execution…there are different rules of engagement with each.
 One of the things that moves me and speaks to my creative self is the reality that each and every project is going to require something different, and that constant change keeps me on my creative toes.
 I have developed an extremely broad understanding of genre, style, context, and dozens of other aspects of media presentation, and this is in addition to my never ending quest for better voice control and continually improving ability to engineer the recording.
 I find it all exquisitely fascinating, and I will never stop learning new things…beautiful indeed, because I love to learn.

-I am honored to be an instructor, teacher, and coach of other voice-over performers.
-Via formal classes, workshops, and private instruction, I have a unique way of introducing the various facets of importance in voice performance to new performers, and do this along with providing an understanding of the business aspects of voice work, and an introduction to the leading edge recording technology and methods that all voice performers must understand and use.
+I am pleased to be an instructor, teacher, and coach of other voice-over performers.
+Via formal classes, workshops, and private instruction, I have a unique way that I introduce the various facets of importance in voice performance to new performers, and do this along with providing an understanding of the business aspects of voice work, and an introduction to the leading edge recording technology and methods that all voice performers must comprehend and utilize.

 Thank you for visiting my site.
-Everything we create begins with a thought…an idea.
+Everything we create beings with a thought…an idea.
 I hope to have an opportunity to create with you.

 Voice-Over 2 February 21 – March 21, 2017